You feel like frying something?

 The word latke itself is derived from the East Slavic word oladka, meaning small pancake.
 The basic potato latke has simple ingredients and, once fried, can be enjoyed with a variety of toppings.
 The most popular are applesauce, most common in Germany, and sour cream, loved by Eastern Europeans and Russians.
 You can make them any day of the week, as they have just a few things that are always in your house.

-- Onion – Spanish or white onion.
-Avoid red onion, as it might overpower the delicate fried potatoes.
+- Onion – I prefer using Spanish or white onions.
+I stay away from red onions because they can overpower the delicate flavor of the fried potatoes.

 - Eggs – One of the binders.

-- Flour – We are using flour, which works beautifully.
+- Flour – I am using flour, which works beautifully.
 Matzo meal and cornstarch can be used in its place.

 - Salt and pepper – To taste.

 - Oil – Canola, or any high smoke point oil, can be used to fry.
-Once we tried frying them in ghee (clarified butter) and it was yum!!
+Once I tried frying them in ghee (clarified butter) and it was yum!!

 All sounds good and easy??
 Not so easy.
 If you don’t follow a few tips and techniques it can easily turn into a soggy, oily mess.
-We don’t want that.
+I don’t want that.

 Here is what you need: